If you own a bike, you know it is important to do maintenance regularly.

 Maintenance You Can Easily Do Yourself

-Here is a list of all the maintenance and repairing you can do by yourself:
+Here is a list of all the maintenance and repairs you can do by yourself:

 To lubricate your bike’s chain, you don’t need any unique tool or equipment.
 You need to follow these steps: